fscorrupt/awesome-stars/README.md

 - [snodecoder/Intune-Settings-Catalog-Documentation](https://github.com/snodecoder/Intune-Settings-Catalog-Documentation) - Documentation for Intune's Settings Catalog: Describes all possible settings with description/explanation
 - [origamivault/origamivault](https://github.com/origamivault/origamivault) - Encrypted Paper Storage
 - [Sloth-on-meth/DoorOpener](https://github.com/Sloth-on-meth/DoorOpener) - A sleek web portal for triggering any Home Assistant action (like opening a building door), protected by secure PIN authentication.
 Perfect for apartment buildings, offices, or any scenario where you
-- [jma1ice/newsletterr](https://github.com/jma1ice/newsletterr) - newsletterr is an email tool for server admins.
-Reach your users with Tautulli information and recommendations from conjurr
 - [duplaja/kavita-reading-log](https://github.com/duplaja/kavita-reading-log) - Generates a static Kavita reading log one-page site
 - [11notes/docker-kms-gui](https://github.com/11notes/docker-kms-gui) - Activate any version of Windows and Office, forever
 - [itm4n/Pentest-Tools](https://github.com/itm4n/Pentest-Tools) - Some random tools I use for penetration testing